How COVID-19-Related Laws May Affect Your 2020 Tax Return

 You don’t have to take the Employee Retention Credit.
 Furthermore, if you elect not to claim the credit in one calendar quarter, you are not prohibited from claiming it in a subsequent calendar quarter.

 Deferral of Tax Credits for Sick Leave and Family Leave Payments

-The 2020 Families First Coronavirus Response Act (FFCRA) gives small businesses refundable tax credits to cover the cost of providing employees with required paid sick leave and expanded family medical leave due to COVID-19.
-The tax credits program runs from April 1, 2020 through December 31, 2020.
+The 2020 Families First Coronavirus Response Act (FFCRA) gave small businesses refundable tax credits to cover the cost of providing employees with required paid sick leave and expanded family medical leave due to COVID-19.
+The tax credits program ran from April 1, 2020, through December 31, 2020.

 You can receive the tax credits for payments you made to individuals for sick leave or family leave for coronavirus situations and also for costs to maintain health insurance for eligible employees.
 You can reclaim the credits through your quarterly employment tax return (Form 941).